Aboun History, Family Crest & Coats of Arms

 Early History of the Aboun family

 This web page shows only a small excerpt of our Aboun research.
-Another 341 words (24 lines of text) covering the years 1190, 1100, 1510, 1600 and 1188 are included under the topic Early Aboun History in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) covering the years 1100, 1188, 1190, 1510, 1600, 1612 and 1628 are included under the topic Early Aboun History in all our PDF Extended History products and printed products wherever possible.

 Aboun Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Aboun are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Aboun include Dabernon, Darbernum, Dabernoun, Daberon, Daborne, d'Arborn, Arborn, Arbon, Arboune, Arbouin, Arbernus, Abborne, Aborn, Aborne, Abourne, Aberon and many more.